RivollierG/dotfiles/README.md

 You can use another terminal than alacritty, just change the following line accordingly in .config/sway/config `set $term alacritty`
 There is no need to use the starship or the ohmyposh prompt, if you prefer you can comment the lines in .bashrc `eval "$(starship init bash)"` or `eval "$(oh-my-posh init bash --config ~/.config/OhMyPosh.yml)"`.
 In any case you only need one of the two prompt customizers.

+## Default applications

+In the same vein you can change the terminal application, you can also modify other default application (web browser, file manager, app launcher, ...).

 ## Font

 You can use another font, but lot of icon are from Nerd Fonts, so please change for another nerd font.